Fmatos25/homework-1/README.md

 ### 10. What is a webpage?

-*Your answer here.*
+*an html page which can be made nicer and interactive using css and javascript*

 ### 11. Webpage I like

-What's one webpage you like?
-Why?
+9gag.com?
+I like the setup adn autoload feature as you scroll down.

 ### 12. Website I don’t like

-What's one webpage you like?
-Why?
+dont have a site i perticularly dislike? dont understand enough about them to know whether or not its bad or not.

 ### 13. Resources

-Where is a good place to look for information about HTML tags?
+W3school.com

 ### 14. HTML Versions

 Which version of HTML are we covering in this class?
+5

 What is it's DOCTYPE tag?
+HTML

 What is XML?

 What is XHTML?

 ### 15. HTML

-Are web pages ASCII (plain text) files, or compiled (binary) files like an executable program?
+Are web pages ASCII (plain text) files, or compiled (binary) files like an executable program?Plain text

 Are HTML files interpreted or executed?